Jul 30, 2020

 You’ll notice lampposts all over the park.
 They’re not just decorative, but also serve as little-known navigation tools!
 Each post has four numbers on the side.
 The first two digits indicate the nearest cross street.
 If the fourth digit is even, you’re on the east side of the park; if it’s odd, you’re on the west side.
 Google and Apple Maps can also give you directions within the park.

-Bryant Park shines brightest during the winter.
-A seasonal ice skating rink provides fun for the entire family.
-After that, explore the annual holiday market where you’ll find great gifts, specialty foods and more.
+Bryant Park is fantastic all year, but it shines brightest during the winter.
+A seasonal ice skating rink provides fun for the entire family, and even fun activities like bumper cars.
+After that, explore the annual holiday market where you’ll find unique gifts, specialty foods and more.

 Given its location, Washington Square Park is particularly popular among New York University students.
 This park has a special charm that can best be felt by visiting firsthand.
 A beautiful fountain serves as the centerpiece, while the famous arch at the northern end of the park serves as a beautiful entryway.
 The park’s distinct look has made it a regular place for filming, so you may recognize it from movies and TV shows.

 Washington Square Park is known for attracting some of the best street performers in the city.
 Give them a watch!